Sderot: 20th century

+Sderot was founded in 1951 as a transit camp for Jewish immigrants, primarily from Kurdistan and Iran.
+The settlement initially housed 80 families and was originally called Gabim Dorot, before later being renamed Sderot, a symbolic nod to the numerous avenues of trees planted in the Negev to combat desertification and beautify the arid landscape.
+Like many localities in the Negev, a green motif was chosen in keeping with the Zionist vision of "making the desert bloom."

+The development served as part of a chain of settlements designed to block infiltration from Gaza.
+Permanent housing was completed three years later, in 1954.

-From the mid-1950s Moroccan Jews increasingly settled in the township.
-Romanian Jewish and Kurdish Jewish immigrants also began settling in Sderot.
+From the mid-1950s, the town attracted many Moroccan Jews.
+Romanian Jewish immigrants also began settling in Sderot.
 In 1956, Sderot was recognized as a local council.
-In the 1961 census, the percentage of North African immigrants, mostly from Morocco, was 87% in the town; another 11% of the residents were immigrants from Kurdistan.
+In the 1961 census, North African immigrants, mostly from Morocco, made up 87% of the population, with 11% from Kurdistan.

-Sderot received a symbolic name, after the numerous avenues and standalone rows of trees planted in the Negev, especially between Beersheba and Gaza, to combat desertification and beautify the arid landscape.
-Like many other localities in the Negev, Sderot's name has a green motif that symbolizes the motto "making the desert bloom", a central part of Zionist ideology.

-Sderot absorbed another large wave of immigrants from the former Soviet Union during the 1990s Post-Soviet aliyah, and also took in immigrants from Ethiopia during this time.
-Its population doubled as a result.
+Sderot absorbed another large wave of immigrants from the former Soviet Union during the 1990s post-Soviet aliyah.
+Immigrants from Ethiopia also arrived during this time, doubling its population.
 In 1996, it was declared a city.
+A number of Palestinians from the Gaza Strip were resettled in Sderot beginning in 1997 after cooperating with the Shin Bet.

+21st century

-During the Second Intifada, the city became a target for rockets from the Gaza Strip, starting in 2001.
-Rocket fire intensified after the Israeli disengagement from Gaza in 2005.
-The population declined as families left the city in desperation.
+From 2001, in the beginning stage of the Second Intifada, the city was a target for rockets from the Gaza Strip.
+Rocket fire intensified after the Israeli disengagement from Gaza in 2005, with the city sustaining constant rocket fire from Qassam rockets launched by Hamas and Islamic Jihad.